 A protein Er81 which is present in about 60% of parvalbumin interneurons (parvalbumin is a calcium buffer which is fast, in contrast to calbindin) in layer II/III in the cortex of mice has been found to have an effect on the latency of spiking in these interneurons.
-(Er81 is also found in layer V of pyramidal cells, there are also publications about that).
+(Er81 is also found in layer V pyramidal cells, there are also publications about that).
 This is mediated by the expression of the Kv1.1 potassium channel.
 Neurons with low Er81 expression have less Kv1.1, and these neurons, fast spiking basket cells, respond without latency.
 These neurons receive both E and I input.
 Neurons with high Er81 expression have more Kv1.1 channels, and these neurons (primarily basket cells again) have noticeable latencies.
 In slices it was found that cells of this kind have mostly E input and much less I input.

-It then was shown that these ‘kinds’ of neurons actually undergo adult plasticity.
+It then was shown that these ‘types’ of neurons actually undergo adult plasticity.
 A simple experiment – stimulation with kainate, and inhibition with nifedipine, a L-type calcium blocker – showed that Er81 expression was regulated inversely proportional to total network activity, and that this was observable after approximately two hours.
 So this is a kind of internal plasticity on the same time scale as LTP/LTD.

 Additional experiments showed that Er81 plasticity was mediated by calcium entry into the cell (as so many other forms of plasticity), so we have evidence for a cell-specific regulation of Er81.